thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="on-row-click-1" %}

-Click on an entity row to perform an action, namely, navigate to the selected state.
-In our example, you will navigate to a state that displays the details of the selected device.
+Click the row of any entity to perform an action, namely, navigate to the selected state that displays the details of the selected device.

 {% include images-gallery.html imageCollection="on-row-click-2" %}